raj-rao-rr/TIPS-Treasury-Puzzle/README.md

       4. Enter the furthest date you would like to retrieve prices for, this is our start date.
       5. Select only to Show Date and Show Security from the preview screen and press the finish button.

-  3. After retrieving historical prices, "Copy" the entire dataseries and "Paste Values" at the same location.
+  3. After retrieving historical prices, "Copy" the entire data series and "Paste Values" at the same location.
 Follow by performing a Find and Replace on `#N/A N/A` (Bloomberg parse error).
-This process will take a long time to complete, and may cause excel to not respond in the process, depending on the number of securities queried.
+This process will take a long time to complete and may cause excel to not respond in the process, depending on the number of securities queried.
 In future this process WILL be improved

   4. Finally, save each price series set for the accompanying security under the price handle.
-We currently use the convention "PRICES_XXX" where "XXX" is the fixed income security examined (i.e. TIPS, Treasury, STRIPS)
+We currently use the convention "PRICES_XXX" where "XXX" is the fixed income security examined (i.e., TIPS, Treasury, STRIPS)

 **III.
 Pull New Inflation Swap Price Data**

   1. Update the inflation swap prices by opening the INFLATION_SWAPs.xlsx file and hitting Refresh on the Bloomberg tab.
-The timeseries orientation is handled by Matlab scripts from the raw data pulls.
+The timeseries orientation is handled by MATLAB scripts from the raw data pulls.

 **IV.
 Run the `main.m` script**

 Once all data has been updated you are free to run the entire project base.
-You may opt to run the main.m file in a Matlab interactive session or via terminal on your local machine or HPC cluster.
+You may opt to run the main.m file in a MATLAB interactive session or via terminal on your local machine or HPC cluster.
   ```
-  % %    e.g. running code via batch on the FRBNY RAN HPC Cluster
+  % %    e.g., running code via batch on the FRBNY RAN HPC Cluster
   $ matlab20a-batch-withemail 10 main.m
   ```

 ## 5	Possible Extensions
-* Currently there are issues in replication due to negative synthethic bond prices (see compute_mispricing.m)
+* Currently there are issues in replication due to negative synthetic bond prices (see compute_mispricing.m)
 * Work to improve the method for collecting Bloomberg price data to be more efficient, and less suceptible to hard data querying limits

 ## 6	Contributors